Jonathan Schofield Manchester Tours

 £15

-The Co-ops’ New Century Hall, now styled New Century, is allowing me in for a limited run of five tours this September and October.
+The Co-ops’ New Century Hall, now styled New Century, is allowing me in for a limited run of tours this year.

 This tour is perfect for people who adore the quality and optimism, the spring in the step, of the best sixties design.
 It’s for people who attended gigs from the likes of Jimi Hendrix, Pink Floyd, The Who, The Bee Gees and Tina Turner and want to visit the space once more.
 It’s for all the people, Northern soulers and others who shimmied, strutted and danced the night away on the sprung dance floor.